-The Neighborhood House created our Legal Department in 2004 to address the lack of general civil legal organizations in our community.
-Our attorneys and advocates provide free, comprehensive civil legal services to individuals and families – frail older adults, disabled and homeless people, immigrants, low-wage workers and low-income families – on the East Side of Manhattan, including East Harlem and Roosevelt Island, using a multi-disciplinary holistic approach to legal representation.
+Our attorneys and advocates provide free, comprehensive civil legal services to individuals and families – frail older adults, people with disabilities and those experiencing homelessness, immigrants, low-wage workers and low-income families – with a primary focus on the East Side of Manhattan, including East Harlem and Roosevelt Island, using a multi-disciplinary holistic approach to legal representation.

 Are you seeking legal assistance?

-Our phone intake is currently open for the following matters:
+Our phone intake is open through July 31 for the following matters:

 - Advance Directives

 In August, all intake will be closed except for SNAP assistance.
 All calls that are unrelated to SNAP matters will be returned in September.

 If you need legal assistance in one of these areas, please call our intake hotline at 212-218-0503.
 Click here for more information on our legal advocacy intake.

 All cases will be screened through our intake process and will be accepted on an individual case-by-case basis.
 If we cannot assist you directly, we will do our best to make an appropriate referral.

 Check out our fact sheets for immediate information!